DominickVale/portfolio_2024/README.md

 # TODOs

 - fix codecs audios firefox
-- check @TODOS.
 - Optimize imports (no import \* from ...) (also split js into as many independent chunks as possible)
-- Fix errors / validate html/css etc with developer tools
 - Figure out some hacks for font rendering
 - Add more post-processing (blur/aberration on transitions based on position speed etc.)

 # REMINDERS

-- Sounds should mainly be comprised of lower frequencies, try to make them only hearable headphone users
+- Sounds should mainly be comprised of lower frequencies, try to make them only audible to headphone users

 ## 🧞 Commands